Maeeen/qemu-semester-project/report/report.typ

 `tb_exec` callback at the beginning of each TB.
 Design-wise, it is simple, easily maintanable and therefore easy to change and improve!

+Note as well that it relies heavily on QEMU's correctness with its internal
+implementation: a possible doubt that we had was that, for performance reason, QEMU can chain TBs together, and that `tb_exec` would be called only once for the whole chain.
+However, from tests that we have conducted, it seems that the unexpected behavior we have described is not happening and that the chaining of TBs is invisible to the plugin.
+However, note that this has been an issue for `qemuafl` until 2018, where `qemuafl` was explicitly disabling the chaining of TBs, but has now been fixed.
+#cite(<qemuafl_and_chain>)

 But this is only the first part of building the plugin, the second part is to make the `fork` in fork server happen.